-In collaboration with First Nations, communities and groups, Aboriginal Affairs and Northern Development Canada (AANDC), now known as Indigenous and Northern Affairs Canada (INAC) developed legislation to address a long-standing and unacceptable legislative gap regarding matrimonial real property on reserves.
+In collaboration with First Nations, communities and groups, Indigenous Services Canada (ISC_developed legislation to address a long-standing and unacceptable legislative gap regarding matrimonial real property on reserves.

 The first part of the Act, the First Nation law-making mechanism, came into force by Order in Council on December 16, 2013.